 Family nurse practitioner Al Teets, who treats bad rashes and bumps at Ohio State Walk-in Care Upper Arlington in the Market District Giant Eagle, has a nifty trick for bee stingers using a credit card.
 And he wants you to wear full-coverage clothing in the woods.
 His advice:

 "Avoidance is always the best thing, along with wearing protective clothing, using bug repellent and adopting good washing techniques."

-Here’s how he says to handle the not-so-great bites, stings and itches of the great outdoors:
+Here’s how to handle the not-so-great bites, stings and itches:

 Ticks and mosquitoes can transmit disease.
 Your best line of defense?
 Put a barrier between your skin and the insects.
 These tips apply to preventing the spread of the Zika virus by mosquitoes, too.

 - Go for full-on hiking/camping fashion for the woods or other places where mosquitos or ticks are prevalent.
 We’re talking hats, pants tucked into your socks and long sleeves.

 - Use DEET-based repellents.
 DEET is approved for safe use in everyone – children and pregnant women included – except infants two months and under.
 Read instructions carefully to apply the right amount at the right concentration – 10- to 30-percent DEET is recommended for kids by the American Academy of Pediatrics.

 - Keep a close eye on exposed skin for ticks when you’re in the woods.
 Make a deal with a person you’re with: You watch my skin, and I’ll watch yours.

 - Remove ticks as quickly as possible.
 That’s most important!
 Preferably use fine-tipped tweezers, getting as close to the skin as you can.
 A bull's-eye rash after a bite could indicate Lyme disease; seek medical treatment quickly.